 It reminds people of their history

 Not only does this holiday honor the Klondike gold rush, but it also reminds them of how Yukon was established as a territory.
-Every year on Discovery Day, Canadians are reminded how their land came to be.
+Every year on Discovery Day, Canadians honor the founding of the Yukon.

 It’s a statutory holiday